Jahfry/SteamOS/keyd.md

 The github guide has explanations at the top of the info to explain why I chose 'keyd' and what we're doing with it.

 PS.
 If you find typos or other problems, I would *prefer* you file an issue on the github so I can find it easily.
 But if you don't have an account on github feel free to comment here.

+# ISSUES

+* WoW not loading in Game mode if connected to dock?
+* Switching numpad to Mac style only works in Desktop mode?